 Rip up the calendar

 The Old Stamp House in Ambleside takes a different view to many restaurants when it comes to closures.
 The restaurant is shut between 22 December and 2 January to allow its staff time off with their families over the festive period.
 “We’re in a lucky position to be able to do that and, a couple of years ago, we realised it was a huge benefit in terms of team wellbeing, retaining good staff and, consequently, the business as a whole.
 It gives us all a sense of normality,” says chef-owner Ryan Blackburn.
-The practice also makes business sense for The Old Stamphouse, with Blackburn able to capitalise on the fact that many of his competitors are closed.
+The practice also makes business sense for The Old Stamphouse, with Blackburn able to capitalise on the fact that many of his competitors are closed when he reopens.
 “We return in early January, raring to go, to trade as normal with 100% reservations on the books.
 At a time when much of hospitality is shut, there are still celebrations and special occasions to cater for and, in many cases, guests who’ve received vouchers as presents take the opportunity to redeem them.”

 Pop corks